What rights do children have?

 What role do child advocacy services have in representing children?

-- appeal against a decision of a supervisory authority; or
+- appeal against a decision of the ICO; or

 - bring legal proceedings against a controller or processor.

-Article 80(2) of the GDPR provides that Member States can legislate to allow such bodies or organisations to exercise these rights on behalf of data subjects without the data subjects’ authorisation.
+Article 80(2) of the UK GDPR provides that such bodies or organisations are able to exercise these rights on behalf of data subjects without the data subjects’ authorisation.

 Under the Data Protection Act 2018 the Secretary of State must review the UK’s provisions for the representation of data subjects under Article 80, including the merits of exercising the power under Article 80(2), with a particular emphasis on the needs of children in this respect.